 My career was primarily as an IT executive.
 Certainly there was a history of being able to code, build networks, lace together telecommunication solutions, conceive and write strategic plans, lobby for budgetary support, etc., but as I frequently say "I was an executive.
 I had 'people' who did real work."

+The past couple of months were spent on a house project.
+The purpose and economics of that were detailed and complex but the bottom line was that it was a good personal journey, one that connected me with a real lasting product.
+My art is creative and good, too, but probably lacks the conventional appreciation that this house project will receive.
 During the IT career I implemented solutions that will last for a while, like an on-time, on-budget ERP system.
 It's likely that no one knows or remembers my role in that.
 The house project is interesting in that it's going away.
 I can walk through a couple of more times but the work is really for the new owners, as of yet unknown.
 It's something that I can feel good about, just as I feel good about the ERP project.
 This one is probably good for at least a decade before someone decides to toss it out.

 I'd really like to be able to tear apart a tractor engine and put it back together.
 That might happen.
 My 1952 (1951?)
 Ford 8N awaits my attention.